alzwded/JakMuse/README.md

 The `Glide` parameter controls how much time is taken to shift from the previous note to the next.

+The `ResetADSR` parameter configures whether or not to start a new attack/decay phase for consecutive notes without a rest between them.
+With `ResetADSR 0`, of consecutive notes – i.e. `1A4 1B4` – only the first will have an attack/decay phase and only the last will have a release phase.
+With `ResetADSR 1` all notes will have ADS phases and only the last will have a release phase.

 `# Comments` are ignored.

 Notes range from `Cb0` all the way to `B#10`.
 You probably can't hear these extreme notes, so that means you pretty much have all notes in the diatonic scale available, tuned to `A=440Hz`.